January 22, 2025

 • Database Triggers: Implement database triggers to enforce constraints at the database level.

-Challenge: Modifying Constraints
+Challenge: Modifying constraints

 Modifying constraints in Snowflake can be challenging, especially for properties that cannot be directly modified, such as `DEFERRABLE`.
 This often requires dropping and recreating the constraint, which can be cumbersome.